tiprqinzj/DGL_learning/README.md

 (dgl) $ conda install -c conda-forge rdkit rdkit
 ```
-*Note*: when execute `jupyter notebook` in MacBook, an error occurred (500: Internal Server Error), main reason is that the version of jupyter in base and dgl is different; but still not solve the problem
+*Note*: when execute `jupyter notebook` in MacBook, an error occurred (500: Internal Server Error), main reason is that the version of jupyter in base and dgl is different; but after update, still not solve the problem

 *Note*: when execute `import dgl` in HPC181, an error occurred (No module named 'packaging'); `pip install packaging` deal with it.